Courtney Szto

-Courtney Leigh Szto (born 1985) is a Canadian assistant professor in the School of Kinesiology and Health Studies at Queen's University at Kingston.
+Courtney Leigh Szto (born 1984) is a Canadian associate professor in the School of Kinesiology and Health Studies at Queen's University at Kingston.

 Early life and education

 Szto was born and raised in North Delta, British Columbia and played roller hockey and street hockey as a child.
 When reflecting on her experience in sports, she said, "I’ve been very fortunate to have positive experiences, but what I’ve realized the more I study it is that I’m one of the lucky ones and that it’s by chance."
 She attended North Delta Secondary School and earned her Bachelor of Human Kinetics degree from the University of British Columbia.
 Upon receiving her degree, Szto travelled to Ontario for her Master's degree from the University of Toronto before returning to BC to earn her Doctorate of Philosophy from Simon Fraser University.
 As a graduate student, Szto received the 2014 Dr. Hari Sharma Foundation Annual Graduate Scholarship award and was a finalist for the Social Sciences and Humanities Research Council (SSHRC) Storytellers grant.